This article shows you how to use Five9® Contact Center Software to integrate with Tethr and import your call audio and metadata.

 Select SFTP mode, and use the host name of your chosen SFTP site for the host name.
-Enter the username and password for the SFTP server account (Tethr will provide this if you’re using Tethr's server).Important: Take note of the time zone you are using and make sure to communicate this to your Tethr Integrations Specialist so the right file names can be found.
+Enter the username and password for the SFTP server account (Tethr will provide this if you’re using Tethr's server).Important: The time zone should be set to US Pacific Time (PT), as shown in the image below.
+If your time zone is different from Pacific Time, make sure to communicate this to your Tethr Integrations Specialist so the right file names can be found.

 - Using the Add/Remove buttons, create the Recording file name pattern pictured below within the recordings dialog and select the Save button when done.